algo7/TripAdvisor-Review-Scraper/README.md

 ```
 ## Credentials Configuration
 ### R2 Bucket Credentials
-You will need to create a folder called `credentials` in the root directory of the project.
+You will need to create a folder called `credentials` in the `container_provisioner` directory of the project.
 The `credentials` folder will contain the credentials for the R2 bucket.
 The credentials file should be named `creds.json` and should be in the following format:
 ```json
 {
     "bucketName": "<R2_Bucket_Name>",